ibm-cloud-architecture/refarch-integration/README.md

 * The database is running on DB2 and is not directly accessed from API connect, but applying SOA principles, it is accessed via a Data Access Layer app.
 * The Data Access Layer app is a JAXWS application running on Websphere Liberty server.

+It is important to note that the development approach on the back-end is to sue Service Oriented Architecture, with ESB pattern and SOAP interface.

+For information of the Hybrid architecture, visit the [Architecture Center - Hybrid Architecture](https://www.ibm.com/devops/method/content/architecture/hybridArchitecture#0_1)
 ## Project Repositories
 This project leverages other projects by applying clear separation of concerns design, n-tiers architecture, and service oriented architecture.